MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 ---
 title: About Windows containers
-description: Containers are a technology for packaging and running apps--including Windows apps--across diverse environments on-premises and in the cloud.
-This topic discusses how Microsoft, Windows, and Azure help you develop and deploy apps in containers, including using Docker and Azure Kubernetes Service.
+description: Overview of how Microsoft, Windows, and Azure help you develop and deploy apps in containers, including using Docker and Azure Kubernetes Service.
 keywords: docker, containers
 author: v-susbo
 ms.author: mabrigg